 We are more than halfway through 2020, and what a ride it has been!
 While most aspects of our life were shaken, accounting processes held their ground.
 Thanks to accounting solutions like QuickBooks, accountants continued working remotely and contributed to their organizational goals.
 Software like QuickBooks kept most businesses running on their toes even when all else came to a halt.

 But that’s not it.
-Throughout 2020, many accounting trends gained momentum, despite not being too common before.
-Let’s take a look at how accounting trends have fared worldwide:
+Throughout 2020, many accounting industry trends gained momentum, despite not being too common before.
+Let’s take a look at how accounting trends in 2020 have fared worldwide:

 Data-driven processes have seen an upturn